Chicken Wings (comic): The creators

-Nobu is the pilot from the FBO next door.
-He is Japanese but has been living in the United States long enough to really master the language and to get used to a Roost-Air style of corporate culture.
-His full name is Nobutada Yakitori, but since nobody can pronounce it right, they call him Nobu.

 Chicken Wings in print

 So far the Strasser brothers published three books with their collected material.
 The first book was first published by Infinity Publishing.
 Later on the brothers decided to re-print and publish it by themselves, successfully selling it through pilot shops around the world and through their own webshop.
 Chicken Wings – The First Book (ISBN 1-59975-787-7) and Chicken Wings 2 – Full Throttle (ISBN 1-4243-1029-6).

 Chicken Wings strips and cartoons are published regularly in the following magazines: Trade-A-Plane (USA), EAA Sport Aviation Magazine (USA), Americas Flyways (USA), Atlantic Flyer (USA), Pilot Magazine (UK), Siivet (Finland), Flynytt (Norway), Take-Off (Portugal), Aeromarkt (Germany), Fliegermagazin (Germany) and JP4 (Italy).

-An italian edition of the first three books is also available.
+An Italian edition of the first three books is also available.